fczbkk/iselement/README.md

 Utility function that returns `true` if referenced object is DOM element.

-Most similar functions just checks, if object is instance of `HTMLElement`.
+Most similar functions just check, if object is instance of `HTMLElement`.
 That does not always work, because of exotic elements like SVG polygons.

 ## How to use